See individual courses for specific eligibility requirements.

-Yes, we require TOEFL or IELTS scores for international students in on-campus courses.
+TOEFL or IELTS scores are only required for international students in on-campus courses.
 Students in online courses do not have to meet these requirements.
 See International applicants for minimum scores and additional information.

 Do you require interviews or a specific GPA?

-Summer College does not interview prospective students.
-Instead, we get to know you through your application statements and letter(s) of recommendation.
+Precollege does not interview prospective students.
+Instead, we get to know you through your application materials.

 We also do not require that you earn a specific GPA.
 We look at your entire application when making the admissions decision.

 Can I miss a day or two of class?

-You must be able to attend your program in its entirety.
+You must be able to attend your class in its entirety.
 Please remember that the content of Cornell's three- and six-week summer courses, and three-week winter courses, is equivalent to that of courses offered during the university’s fifteen-week fall or spring semesters.
-Thus, missing any class time during Summer College will put you in serious academic jeopardy.
+Thus, missing any class time during the summer or winter will put you in serious academic jeopardy.
 See class attendance requirements.